pinskylab/kelpEVOL_fq_gz_processing/README.md

 <details><summary>0.
 Deprecated: working in e1garcia </summary>
 <p>

-Note that forprevious iterations of the pipeline we were working in Eric Garcia's home directory to circumvent space issues and we were compiling all species into a single lcwgs or cssl rep - we are now working either in our own personal home directories or in /archive and creating a different repo for each species.
+Note that for previous iterations of the pipeline we were working in Eric Garcia's home directory to circumvent space issues and we were compiling all species into a single lcwgs or cssl rep - we are now working either in our own personal home directories or in /archive and creating a different repo for each species.
 Previous procedure for setting up a species directory is here.

 ```bash
 # if it does not exist, make the directory for your species